 - 13. Permission letter from the Head of Department / Head of the School of Medicine/ Nursing/ Allied Health Professions, if applicable - a.
-The researcher's Head of Academic Department must sign a letter confirming the researcher's project title - 14.
-Principal Investigator CV - 15.
-Supervisor's CV (only for student research) - 16.
-Sub/ Co-Investigator (s) CV(s) - 17.
+If this letter is not submitted with the initial application, the project will not be taken in for review, but sent back to the researcher. - b.
+The researcher's head of academic department must sign a letter confirming the researcher's project title. - c.
+Do not submit a letter requesting permission from the HOD.
+It must be a final letter. - 14.
+Principal Investigator CV - a.
+This should be an abridged CV - 15.
+Supervisor's CV (only for student research) - a.
+This should be an abridged CV - 16.
+Sub/ Co-Investigator (s) CV(s) - a.
+This should be an abridged CV - 17.
 Professional Registration - a.
 Researcher and/or supervisor's proof of current registration must be submitted (e.g. HPCSA, Nursing Council, etc.)